-Chromosomes are long pieces of DNA found in the center (nucleus) of cells.
+Chromosomes are structures found in the center (nucleus) of cells that carry long pieces of DNA.
 DNA is the material that holds genes.
-It is considered the building block of the human body.
+It is the building block of the human body.

 Chromosomes come in pairs.
 Normally, each cell in the human body has 23 pairs of chromosomes (46 total chromosomes).
 Half come from the mother; the other half come from the father.